Skip to main content

 Golden Star for Navigators Lead

 Deputy Head of Safeguarding, Karen Harrison, has been nominated for an NHS Golden Stars Award.
-Golden Stars is the annual staff awards ceremony for the NHS Humber Health Partnership, taking place on the 3 July 2026.
+Golden Stars are the annual staff awards ceremony for the NHS Humber Health Partnership, taking place on the 3 July 2026.

 Karen has been shortlisted for the ‘Excellence in Patient Safety Award’ thanks to her amazing work leading the rollout of our Navigators programme at Hull Royal Infirmary.
 The award will go to a team or individual who has successfully implemented an effective patient safety initiative.